uchm4n/ai/README.md

 ### TODO

 - [x] Use vector database for embeddings
-- [ ] Use LLM models for embeddings
+- [x] Use LLM models for embeddings.
+RAG
 - [x] Scape data from the web
 - [ ] Output `specialized` data based on the scraped data + LLM embeddings